Live show Odyssey across the sky

 Have you ever wondered how many fish there are in the sky – up among the constellations?
 Or how many dogs?
 And what is a constellation, anyway?
 It’s usually considered be the shape that emerges when we draw lines connecting certain stars in the sky.
 Using our imagination, we try to make out the shape of different objects, animals, or mythological heroes.
 Who has never heard of Orion or Cassiopeia?
 And how about the Big Dipper – is that also one of the constellations?

-The show lasts for 45 min. and is presented live by the Heavens of Copernicus staff.
+The show lasts for 45 min. and is presented live by the Planetarium staff.
 Recommended for ages 12 and up.